Dawn French: Music videos

-In 1986 she appeared in Kate Bush's music video "Experiment IV" alongside Hugh Laurie, Richard Vernon and Peter Vaughan.
+In 1986, she appeared in Kate Bush's music video "Experiment IV" alongside Hugh Laurie, Richard Vernon and Peter Vaughan.

 French has appeared in the videos for Alison Moyet's songs "Love Letters" (which also featured Saunders) in 1987 and "Whispering Your Name" in 1994.

 She also appeared in two Comic Relief music videos.
 In 1989 she joined Jennifer Saunders and Kathy Burke to form Lananeeneenoonoo and, along with Bananarama, they created a charity single to raise money for Comic Relief.
-It was a cover version of The Beatles song "Help!", and was released on the London Records label, entering the UK Singles Chart on 25 February 1989 and reaching a high of #3.
+It was a cover version of The Beatles song "Help!", and was released on the London Records label, entering the UK Singles Chart on 25 February 1989 and reaching a high of No. 3.
 It remained in the chart for nine weeks.

 French, Saunders and Burke returned for Comic Relief in 1997 as "The Sugar Lumps," along with Llewella Gideon and Lulu, to parody The Spice Girls, with whom they performed a version of "Who Do You Think You Are?".

 Personal life

 French met comedian Lenny Henry on the alternative comedy circuit.
 The couple married on 20 October 1984 in Covent Garden, London.
 They adopted a daughter, Billie.
 French has stated that Billie has always known that she was adopted, but once took out an injunction when a biographer came close to revealing the identity of Billie's biological mother.
 When faced with a question about how she and Henry would feel if Billie wanted to find out about her birth mother, French commented, "Whatever she wants to do when she's 18, we'll support her.
 What I do worry about is anyone else making the decision for her."

-During the 2010 UK general election campaign, French was cited as a supporter of the Labour Party.
-She supported Keir Starmer during the 2020 Labour Party leadership election.
+During the 2010 general election campaign, French was cited as a supporter of the Labour Party.
+She supported Keir Starmer during the 2020 Labour leadership election.

 On 6 April 2010, French and Henry announced they were separating after 25 years of marriage.
 It was reported that the separation was amicable.
 They had decided to separate in October the previous year but left announcing it until some months later, as they were still in discussion over the separation.
 Their divorce was finalised later that year.

 French began dating charity executive Mark Bignell in 2011.
 On 22 April 2013, it was reported that they had just married.
-The couple resided in Fowey, Cornwall, in a mansion overlooking Readymoney Cove.
-The Grade II-listed building dates back to the 19th century.
+The couple resided in Fowey, Cornwall.